DeepDynaSim/Active-Vibration-Control-Complete-Guide/README.md

 This realistic setup would allow users to analyze a beam's response under specified loading conditions, providing valuable insights into its structural behavior.

+The MATLAB function formStiffness_clampedbeam is designed to calculate the displacements of a clamped beam under a uniform load using the finite element method (FEM).
+Let's break down the code into its key components:

+Function Overview:
+Purpose: To compute the displacements of a clamped beam subjected to a uniform load.
+Inputs: Number of elements m, load per unit length P, Young's modulus E, and moment of inertia I.
+Output: A vector of displacements at each degree of freedom in the beam.
+Steps in formStiffness_clampedbeam:
+Initialization:

+Sets the length of the beam (L) to 1 meter.
+Generates node coordinates evenly spaced along the beam.
+Calculates the total number of degrees of freedom (GDof), considering two degrees of freedom per node (for bending in beams, typically vertical displacement and rotation).
+Matrix and Vector Initialization:

+Initializes the stiffness matrix (stiffness) and force vector (force) with zeros.
+The size of these matrices is based on the total degrees of freedom.
+Element Connectivity and Assembly:

+Loops over each element (m) to calculate and assemble the local stiffness matrix (k1) and force vector (f1) for each element.
+For each element, it identifies the local degrees of freedom (elementDof) and updates the global stiffness matrix and force vector accordingly.
+The local stiffness matrix is derived from beam theory (Euler-Bernoulli beam theory) and accounts for the bending stiffness of the beam segments.
+Boundary Conditions:

+Identifies the degrees of freedom that are constrained due to clamped conditions at both ends of the beam (prescribedDof).
+Determines the active degrees of freedom (activeDof) where the displacements are unknown and need to be solved.
+Solving for Displacements:

+Initializes the displacement vector (displacements) with zeros.
+Solves the system of linear equations for the active degrees of freedom to find the displacements.
+This is done by restricting the stiffness matrix and force vector to the active degrees of freedom and using matrix division.

+The MATLAB function formStiffness_simplysupportedbeam calculates the displacements and reactions of a simply supported beam under a uniformly distributed load using the Finite Element Method (FEM).
+Here's a detailed breakdown of its functionality:

+Function Overview:
+Purpose: To compute displacements and reactions for a simply supported beam under a uniform load.
+Inputs: Number of elements m, load per unit length P, beam length L, Young's modulus E, and moment of inertia I.
+Outputs: Stiffness matrix (stiffness), force vector (force), displacement vector (displacements), and reaction forces (reactions).
+Steps in formStiffness_simplysupportedbeam:
+Parameter Initialization:

+Sets up node coordinates along the beam based on the specified length L and number of elements m.
+Calculates the total degrees of freedom (GDof), accounting for both vertical displacement and rotation at each node.
+Matrix and Vector Initialization:

+Initializes the force vector, stiffness matrix, and displacement vector with zero values.
+Element Connectivity:

+Establishes the connectivity of the elements, identifying which nodes are connected by each element.
+Stiffness Matrix and Force Vector Assembly:

+Loops over each element, computing and assembling the local stiffness matrix and force vector for each element.
+The local stiffness matrix (k1) reflects the bending behavior of the beam elements.
+The force vector (f1) is calculated assuming a uniformly distributed load.
+Boundary Conditions Application:

+Applies boundary conditions specific to a simply supported beam, i.e., vertical displacement constraints at both ends of the beam.
+Identifies active degrees of freedom where displacements are unknown.
+Solving for Displacements:

+Solves the linear system for displacements at the active degrees of freedom.
+Updates the displacement vector with the computed values.
+Reaction Forces Calculation:

+Multiplies the stiffness matrix by the displacement vector to calculate the forces, and extracts the reaction forces at the prescribed degrees of freedom.
+Results Display and Visualization:

+Displays the calculated displacements graphically, showing vertical displacement along the beam.